zaidalyafeai/tensorflowjs-binary/README.md

 ### Installing nodejs
 * First we need to install nodejs version 8.
 Check your version of nodejs by typing  `nodejs -v`
-* If you you have version 8 or greater than you are done.
+* If you you have version 8 or greater then you are done.
 * If you have a lower version then first purge the previous version `sudo apt-get purge nodejs npm`
 * After that we install nodejs using